 What you need to know:

-- The Metro Rail schedule will stay the same for now, but your boarding platform may change.
-Your usual platform may be blocked off with barriers.
+- Your usual platform may be blocked off with barriers.
 If so, follow signs to the correct boarding platform.

 The big picture:

 - Between August 30, 2020 and March 2021, you can expect to see construction on the tracks between Allen-Medical Campus Station and University Station.